 I spent many months perfecting the method of creating the very large prints for the earlier series, so this time I simply turned my camera 90 degrees.
 These pictures employ the same camera and lens combination as before, so when viewed close up, they exhibit a similar extraordinary depth of detail, only visible using this technique.

 Most cameras record pictures in either square - if it’s for Instagram - or rectangular format.
 The naming convention for upright photographs is ‘portrait’ and if it’s on its side, ‘landscape’.
-The prints in this series have an aspect ratio of about six or seven to one, so ‘vertical landscape’ is an apt descriptor.
+The prints in this series have an aspect ratio of about three and-a-half to one, so ‘vertical landscape’ is an apt descriptor.

 I’m keen to challenge the way we conventionally regard the concept of landscape photography, and to discover alternative ways to present our natural environment in a framed print on the wall.